unfoldingWord-dev/translationStudio-Info/docs/dSettings.rst

 The General settings are as follows:

 1. **Gateway Language Mode**: Select this setting if you are working to translate Bible resources into a gateway language.
-See `How do I set up to work on a Gateway Language translation?`_
+See `How do I set up to work on a Gateway Language translation? <https://github.com/unfoldingWord-dev/translationStudio-Info/edit/master/docs/desktop.rst#How do I set up to work on a Gateway Language translation?`_

 2. **Blind Edit Mode**: Select this setting to enable the Blind Edit view for a text project.
 See `Blind Edit Mode`_.